balloontin/tensorflow/README.md

 ## Synopsis
-This is a repo for my own deep learning course code.
+This is a repo for my own deep learning course (udacity) code.